SmingHub/Sming/Sming/Components/ssl/upgrade.rst

 This is primarily for use with the SSL interface but does not require SSL to be enabled.

-The cryptographic 'C' libraries themselves may be used directly by your application, regardless of which SSL adapter is in use, or even if SSL is disabled.
+Alternatively, the cryptographic 'C' libraries themselves may be used directly by your application, regardless of which SSL adapter is in use, or even if SSL is disabled.

 For example the following old code is using axTLS cryptographic functions::